geoarrow/geoarrow/extension-types.md

 to the memory layouts and value constraints described in [GeoArrow memory layout specification](format.md).
-The `ARROW:extension:name` and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carray an extension name or metadata).
+The `ARROW:extension:name` and `ARROW:extension:metadata` metadata fields must only be set for the Array at the top level (i.e., child arrays must not carry an extension name or metadata).

 ## Extension metadata